henning77/lupo/README.md

 Example 2: Full logging
 -----------------------

-	If you prefer to see everything transmitted, use `-style full`.
+Use `-style full` to see everything transmitted:

 	lupo -from :8080 -to google.com:80 -style full